tdmrhn/Gallery-Lightbox/readme.txt

 No, there is no dependency on jQuery. dLightbox is custom coded from scratch, ensuring efficient performance and compatibility with modern web development practices.

-= Does the plugin impact page loading speed? = Although extremely lightweight at only 4.5kb (2kb gzipped) for both dLightbox.js and dLightbox.css, the plugin only loads assets into the page if there is a core Gallery block or custom selectors defined via a filter.
+= Does the plugin impact page loading speed? = Although extremely lightweight at only 6kb (2.2kb gzipped) for both dLightbox.js and dLightbox.css, the plugin only loads assets into the page if there is a core Gallery block or custom selectors defined via a filter.
 This ensures minimal impact on page loading speed.

 = What if I encounter any issues or have feature requests? = If you encounter any issues, have feature requests, or need support, please visit the GitHub repository and create an issue.
 Our team will be happy to assist you.

 == Changelog ==
+= 0.2 =
+* Added Dynamic Thumbnails

 = 0.1 =
 * Initial release